 Please see the Related Content links below for "Public Review of Raze Permit Applications" and " Raze Permit Application Notices."

 Where and How to Apply

-You apply for a raze permit at the Department of Consumer and Regulatory Affairs (DCRA).
-The DCRA Website gives more information about how to apply.
+You apply for a raze permit at the Department of Buildings (DOB).
+The DOB Website gives more information about how to apply.